The holidays come but once a year but with a few adjustments, your Christmas tree doesn’t have to be in storage for 11 months.

 Celebrate Independence Day by dressing your tree in patriotic colors.
 On your white artificial Christmas tree, wrap red, white, and blue streamers, hang little American flags, and add the sparkle of fireworks through gold and silver tinsel.
-Check out these presidential spoon puppets and other red, white, and blue embellishments on Jen’s 4th of July Winter White Potted tree.
+Jen decorated hers with presidential spoon puppets and other red, white, and blue embellishments.

-Black and White, Dia de Los Muertos, Bat Colonies on Candycorn, and Painted Pumpkin trees—it’s safe to say Halloween is one of the ultimate Treetopian holidays.
+It’s safe to say Halloween is one of Treetopia’s favorite holiday.
 Like the costumes, Christmas tree decorating ideas for October 31st are endless.
 From your favorite Halloween characters to your most eccentric ornament collection, forget the rules and go with a theme that speaks to you most!

 Everything in Between

-How about decorating your tree to express your love for music or show off your amazing thrift store finds?
-Celebrate World Friendship Day with photo ornaments of you and your closest friends, or World Ice Cream day with ice cream ornaments—don’t leave your tree bare while waiting for the next holiday.
+How about decorating your tree to express your love for sports or music, and even your amazing thrift store finds?
+Don’t leave your tree bare while waiting for the next holiday.
 Like Jen, we believe that weight is your only tree decorating limit.